Bylaws

 ARTICLE II – Membership

-Section 1: Members must be registered Democrats who: (1) are former members of the Davis College Democrats, or (2) have attended UC Davis, or (3) currently work at UC Davis, or (4) can demonstrate a relationship to either the Davis College Democrats or UC Davis.
+Section 2: Members must be either registered Democrats, or ineligible to vote who: (1) are former members of the Davis College Democrats, or (2) have attended UC Davis, or (3) currently work at UC Davis, or (4) can demonstrate a relationship to either the Davis College Democrats or UC Davis.

 A. Attend and speak at all General Body meetings.